Last updated on 8 April 2021

 With minimally invasive keyhole techniques, patients experience less pain and faster recovery, and have small surgical scars that are cosmetically pleasing.

-If you have a painful or stiff shoulder, you will find it difficult to swim or play tennis.
+If you have a painful or stiff shoulder, you will find it difficult to partake in sports like swimming or tennis which requires good range of motion in your shoulder.
 Some may even have difficulty with simple tasks like sleeping, dressing and combing their hair.

 Mrs X is a 50-year-old who came to me complaining of right shoulder pain and stiffness for the past 3 months.